Setagaya Tokyo, Japan Travel Guide

 Presentation is a aspect of Japanese dining, making meals a feast for the eyes.

-Setagaya offers a range of dining experiences from budget-friendly street food to upscale fine dining.
+Setagaya provides a variety of dining experiences from budget-friendly street food to upscale fine dining.

 When dining in Setagaya, explore beyond the main streets.
 Many local gems are tucked away in side alleys.
 Do not forget to try the local specialties of each neighborhood.